PPI's, Acid Reflux, Osteoporosis and Osteopenia

 In 2019, a review of studies over the previous 5 years looked into the link between long-term PPI use and fracture risk.
 Three studies, in particular, focused on post-menopausal women, and in each of the studies, the risk of fracture in this population was increased.
 Reasons for the possible effect include the possibility of PPIs interfering with mineral absorption or osteoblast and osteoclast bone balance.
 The review concluded that people who take PPIs should have their bone health monitored regularly.

 In 2022, Park et al. compiled retrospective data to evaluate the effect of long-term PPI use, osteoporosis, and fracture.
-The population of adults over 50 who took PPIs for more than 180 days, were noted to have a significant association with osteoporosis, but their results looking at hip fractures were inconsistent.
+The population of adults over 50 who took PPIs for more than 180 days was noted to have a significant association with osteoporosis, but their results looking at hip fractures were inconsistent.

 Takeaway: Take this article with a grain of salt.
 Let's wait for a good randomized controlled study to come out before we throw out the previous findings.